CakeVision/rofi-themes-cli/README.md

 ## DISCLAIMER

-Docs were written primarily by an AI, as I don't have time to do it from scratch.
+The install docs were written primarily by an AI, as I don't have time to do it from scratch.
-While they do seem fine at first glance there might be issues in the install guide.
+While they do seem fine at first glance there might be issues in it.

 ## Features